Acne Facts You Need to Know

 - Do not use cosmetics OR hair products that contain pore-clogging ingredients.
 See our article on Pore Clogging Ingredients for a list of ingredients to avoid.
 Retin A has the pore-clogging ingredient, isopropyl myristate as its first ingredient.

 - Limit sun exposure and use a sunscreen.
-Although sun exposure causes desirable scaling and drying, it also damages the follicle, exacerbates hyperpigmentation, causes skin cancer and premature ageing and can cause “solar acne” later in life, as well as “Acne Majorca” also caused by sunlight.
+Although sun exposure causes desirable scaling and drying, it also damages the follicle, exacerbates hyperpigmentation, causes skin cancer and premature aging and can cause “solar acne” later in life, as well as “Acne Majorca” also caused by sunlight.
 Warm climates with heat and humidity can exacerbate acne.

 - Wear a noncomedogenic sunscreen every day regardless of whether you go outside or not.
-This is very important especially if you are using product for your acne!
+This is very important especially if you are using the product for your acne!

 © Face Reality, Inc.